 The delivery of successful change, improved adoption and usage of new capabilities, is crucial to the transformation of existing processes that directly improve overall business profitability and growth.

 The role of a change practitioner is extremely rewarding and spans all industries, offering opportunities for career enhancement and diversity.
-Knowing you have played a crucial role in transforming the lives of people directly impacted by change provides a great sense of achievement, especially when you help to enable change resisters to become change champions.
+Knowing you have played a crucial role in transforming the lives of people directly impacted by change provides a great sense of achievement, especially when you help to enable individuals opposing change, to become change champions.

 Why consider a career in change management?

 A career in change management is going to be rewarding for several reasons.
 Your job role will deliver real value as you will have a chance to directly impact business strategy, contribute to growth and help people choose to adopt new ways of working.
 Additionally, your projects will never be the same offering you a great variety of work challenge and the opportunity to fast-track the progress of your career.

 Increasingly people are looking for purpose in their jobs, and to help somebody through a challenge they are facing is very rewarding.
 Leading people through change is hard, you need a process, a toolkit and practice to become good at it.
 After all you don’t become fit by visiting the gym once.
 Change management competency is built in exactly the same way, consistent practice.
 Changes you will work on vary from using a new software application, embracing new organisational values, or making a physical move of an office structure—helping people through challenges at work helps them have a better life.